ARPA-SIMC/meteosatlib/README.md

   For MSG data decompression, You need the EUMETSAT source code for the decompression library for Wavelet, JPEG and T4 images.

-  To get it, please download the source code from https://gitlab.eumetsat.int/open-source/PublicDecompWT and put the resulting PublicDecompWT.zip file under the directory "decompress".
+  The source is distributed at https://gitlab.eumetsat.int/open-source/PublicDecompWT and is set up as a git submodule here.
+Use `git checkout --recurse-submodules` to obtain the sources.

 Besides the optional PublicDecompWT.zip requisite described above, meteosatlib is a standard autotools package.
 See the INSTALL file for detailed